Foundation / Corporation

 Fellows are employed either by their sponsoring academic institution or conservation organization, typically the location of either their academic or practitioner mentor.
 The Program will provide up to 5% of the total direct costs as overhead reimbursement to the host organization.

 GrantWatch ID#: 181857

-Each Fellow will receive an annual salary of $55,000 plus benefits, with the post-doctoral position expected to run for two consecutive years.
-In addition to the stipend, each Fellow receives a travel budget of $8,000 and a research fund of $32,000 over the fellowship period.
+Each Fellow will receive an annual salary of $57,000 plus benefits, with the post-doctoral position expected to run for two consecutive years.
+In addition to the stipend, each Fellow receives a travel budget of $8,000 and a research fund of $32,000 over the 2-year fellowship period.

-Funds are available for Fellows to start anytime between March 1 and September 1, 2018 for a two-year fellowship period.
+Funds are available for Fellows to start anytime between March and September 2020.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 Shonda Foster, Program Director